-9 Great Places to Paddle in Lovely Michigan
+9 Great Places for Paddling in Michigan

 Magazine Features, Outdoor & Adventure

-Backwaters of Tippy Dam
+The Tippy Dam Backwaters

 Whether you want to fish or go for a relaxing paddle, this place is perfect for you.
 These secluded backwaters are ideal for basking in nature and spotting wildlife.
 Spanning five miles and 1,600 acres, there is plenty of exploring to be done in this calm area.
 The Tippy Dam Backwaters was created between 1916 and 1918 when the Tippy Dam was constructed.
-The pond is known for its variety of fish species including rock bass, black crappie, sunfish, yellow perch, and rainbow trout.
+The pond is known for its variety of fish species including rock bass, black crappie, sunfish, yellow perch and rainbow trout.

 Crystal Lake